clij/clij-docs/README.md

 Tell me your story.
 What do you do with it?
 How do you like it?

 * **Guide development** Think about functionality you would like to have.
 [Formulate a github issue](https://github.com/ClearControl/clearclij/issues) or again, drop me as message.

+* **Report errors** Report error messages as [github issue](https://github.com/ClearControl/clearclij/issues).
+It might be that an error only appears on your computer and I cannot see what lead to it.
+Please describe in detail what you did before the error message appeared.
+Also please tell me on what computer/operating system you are running Fiji.

 * **Communication is key** I do work a lot with ImageJ/Fiji and I do work a lot with OpenCL.
 Building the bridge between both might be a low hanging apple for me.
 But again, I need to know other people views and opinions in order to make this project successful.